HamzaMohibe/COM519_ImdbTvSeries/README.md

 A high-level overview of how the system functions, you can use screen shots if it helps.
 You should consider aspects such as:

-Briefly describing all datastores including databases, file systems and media data stores Key views and interfaces
+## Briefly describing all datastores including databases, file systems and media data stores

-Including a diagram of the key system components and how they are linked
-#Key Design Decisions
-You should rationalise the choices you made in designing your application.
-This section could be broken down into the following sections:
+## Key views and interfaces

-**Home page**
+**Home page:**

 - General User: